Castelo-Branco-lab/Meijer_Agirre_scATACEAE_2020/README.md

 # Meijer_Agirre_scATACEAE_2020
-Code and data from Meijer and Agirre et al.
+Code and data from Meijer and Agirre et al. "A primed immune transcriptional program is activated in oligodendroglia in multiple sclerosis."

 ## hg19 celltype scATAC-seq peaks and MS associated SNPs